Evacuations related to the COVID-19 pandemic: List of international evacuations

+2020-04-30: Hong Kong; 319; PAK Islamabad International Airport; HKG Hong Kong International Airport; The very first flight to take back Hong Kongers from Pakistan after the nationwide lockdown.
+An estimated number of 2000 Hong Kong citizens are stranded in different parts of the country.

+2020-04-30: Fiji; AUS Melbourne International Airport; FIJ Nadi International Airport; All guests are advised that only Fiji citizens (Fijian passport holders) are able to enter Fiji at this time.
+As with all recent evacuation flights arrivals, all arriving guests will be required to go into self-isolation at a Fijian Government-mandated facility for 28 days.

+2020-05-18: Hong Kong; 249; IND Indira Gandhi International Airport; HKG Hong Kong International Airport; The very first flight to take back Hong Kongers from India after the nationwide lockdown.
+An estimated number of 3500 Hong Kong citizens are stranded in different parts of the country.

 Large-scale domestic evacuations

 France

 The French government has strategically moved coronavirus patients from harder-hit areas to those with less cases to spread out the strain on the hospital system.
 Evacuations done for this purpose include one from Corsica using a naval ship and a series of high-speed TGV trains from Grand-Est to other regions.

 India

 Throughout the COVID-19 pandemic in India, the country's central and state governments coordinated numerous international and domestic evacuations.
 The Indian government initiated a massive evacuation program called "Vande Bharat Mission" on 7 May 2020.
 This involved flights via Air India and its low-cost arm Air India Express.
 In the first three phases of the mission, the government did not allow private airlines to participate, though they have been allowed to participate in the fourth phase onwards.
 The government continues to set the fare, determine the routes and decide the number of flights.

 Over 67,000 evacuation requests were registered by MEA by 8 May 2020; twenty days later, the number of registrations had increased to over 300,000.
 It was initially predicted that the total number of civilians evacuated could surpass the Kuwait airlift, with estimates ranging from 192,000 to 250,000.
 On 6 August, the MEA declared that almost 950,000 Indians were repatriated.